janreynevado/gettingandcleaningdata/README.md

 ## Code Book

 The Code Book named ``CodeBook.md`` for this project can be viewed [here](https://github.com/janreynevado/gettingandcleaningdata/blob/master/CodeBook.md).
 It explains the transformations performed and the resulting data and variables in detail.
+To see how the script works, please open this file.